-Being a member of the National Centre for Social Sciences and Humanities, the museum participate in various undertakings.
+Being a member of the National Centre for Social Sciences and Humanities, the museum participates in various undertakings.

-Technical lab in the Vietnam Museum of Ethnology
+Technical lab in the Museum of Ethnology Hanoi

 Approximately 40.000 photographs and many audio-visual tapes

-Many collections of highly cultural value are exhibited and preserved by the museum.
+Many collections of high cultural value are exhibited and preserved by the museum.